 Second-party data is usually used to describe first-party data from another business or organization that can be easily deployed to augment a company's internal data sets.
 Second-party data can come from partners or other business entities in a supply chain, for example.
 The data is not directly owned by the business consumer, but is often germane or closely tied to the consumer's business.

-Finally we move to third-party data, which are data sets collected and managed by organizations that do not directly interact with customers or the business data consumer.
-Third party data can include data sets that are "stitched" together from various sources or even come from governmental, non-profit, or academic sources (for example, weather data, public demographic data).
-Third-party data is often shared or bought and sold on data marketplaces or exchanges.
+Third-party data can be described as data sets collected and managed by organizations that do not directly interact with customers or business data consumers.
+Third party data can include data sets that are "stitched" together from a wide range of sources or even come from governmental, non-profit, or academic sources.
+Weather data and public demographic data can be examples of third-party data.
+Third party data is often shared, bought, and sold on data marketplaces/exchanges.

 Third Party Data and Snowflake